Case 018: The Creatures Who Queered Christmas Cinemasfiled December 23, 2019

 Meredith Morton, The Family Stone – Crashing like a wrecking ball into Diane Keaton’s idyllic New England Christmas is this Manhattanite battle axe, “the bigoted bitch from Bedford,” played with ice-water chill by Sarah Jessica Parker.
 Totally misplaced and absolutely sinking herself deeper, Meredith is the ultimate outsider.
 But, by the sheer force of “I’m Still Here” chutzpah that any queer can celebrate, she sticks around, helps the Stone family cope, and bed-hops from Dermot Mulroney to Luke Wilson, both in their primes.
 Sure, her rant about gay adoption is unforgivable, but her heart was in the right place, which can’t be said for her shady sister Claire.

-The Bottom Line: Until Elsa can go homo for the holidays, we’ll keep putting out the milk and cookies for this lot of naughty Noel miscreants.
+Our Conclusion: Until Elsa can go homo for the holidays, we’ll keep putting out the milk and cookies for this lot of naughty Noel miscreants.

 Rating: Molly Shannon’s hot chocolate headdress in How the Grinch Stole Christmas.